natwan83/my-first-repo/README.md

-# my-second-repo
+# my-first-repo
-my second repository
+my first repository
+This gave me a difficult time getting it to work